tomocafe/dotfiles/README.md

 ## vim

-This provides a basic `vimrc` configuration and provides theme support.
+These dotfiles provide a basic `vimrc` configuration with theme support.
 To apply the theme `gruvbox-dark`, for example:

 ```shell
 cd ~/.vim